Image: Shutterstock

 Theobromine In Chocolate And Breastfeeding

 Theobromine is not a cause of worry for the nursing baby if the mother eats normal amounts of chocolate.
-A study has found that if a mother ate a 4-ounce chocolate bar every six hours and the baby is breastfed when the theobromine concentration in milk was at its peak, the baby could ingest about 10mg of theobromine a day (3).
+A study has found that if a mother ate a 4-ounce chocolate bar every six hours and the baby was breastfed when the theobromine concentration in milk was at its peak, the baby could ingest about 10mg of theobromine a day (3).

 Is Dark Chocolate Or White Chocolate Good During Breastfeeding?

 Small amounts of dark chocolate is better than white chocolate.
-Dark chocolate has lesser sugar than white chocolate and contains flavonoids, which is good for your heart (4).
+Dark chocolate has less sugar than white chocolate and contains flavonoids, which is good for your heart (4).
 White chocolate is highly processed and contains high levels of sugar.

 Should Chocolate-Mixed Foods Be Avoided When Breastfeeding?